Billing Software Tracks Clients. OnTheClock Tracks Staff.

 - ✔The best time clock software for a law firm is the one that gets your staff's hours right the first time

-- ✔OnTheClock is the best overall pick for law firm staff payroll, covering time tracking, overtime, PTO, and payroll exports in one plan at $5 base plus $4 per user.
+- ✔OnTheClock is the best overall pick for law firms, as it covers time tracking, overtime, PTO, and payroll exports in one plan at $5 base plus $4 per user per month.

 - ✔Your hours have to reach payroll clean.
-The right tool calculates overtime, rounds punches the same way every time, and exports without hand-fixing.
+The right tool calculates overtime, rounds punches consistently, and exports without hand-fixing.

 The best time clock software for a law firm is the one that gets your staff's hours right the first time, so payday doesn't start with a cleanup.
 That's the whole job.
 Track who worked when, total it correctly, and send it to payroll without a fight.

 Picture Friday morning.
 Payroll's due, and three paralegals' time sheets don't add up.
-A missed lunch punch here, a double clock-in there.
-Your office administrator is now playing detective instead of running payroll, and every guess is a wage-and-hour risk.
+A missed lunch punch here, a double clock-in there, and your office administrator is now playing detective instead of running payroll.
+Every guess is a wage-and-hour risk.

-No single tool wins for every firm, so below we break down the best pick for each situation.
+No single tool wins for every firm, so, in this article, we break down the best pick for each situation.

 What Law Firms Actually Want From a Staff Time Clock

-You want hours you can trust.
-Not attorney billing software, a real clock for the people you pay by the hour: paralegals, legal assistants, receptionists, and file clerks.
+You want hours you can trust, not attorney billing software.
+A real clock is a necessity to track time for the people you pay by the hour: paralegals, legal assistants, receptionists, and file clerks.

 Three things matter most.
 First, hours that reach payroll clean, because re-keying time sheets before every run wastes your administrator's morning and invites mistakes.
 Second, proof that staff clocked themselves in, not a coworker covering for a late friend.
 You also want to skip paying for a heavy platform built for restaurants when you run a quiet office of 12.
 For more on accurate hours, see our guide to choosing a time clock for small businesses.

-When law firms pick a time clock, they're really trying to make payroll accurate and defensible.
-But the right pick shifts with what you need most.
-Some firms need to stop buddy punching above all; for others it's a free plan or a clean tie to QuickBooks.
-That's why there's no single winner, only a best one for each.
+When law firms choose a time clock, they're really trying to ensure payroll is accurate and defensible.
+But the right pick shifts with what each firm needs most.
+Some firms need to stop buddy punching above all; for others, it's a free plan or a clean tie to QuickBooks.
+That's why there's no single winner, only the best solution for each firm.

 Quick Picks: The Best Time Clock Software for Law Firms at a Glance